Invoca/developer-docs/source/api_documentation/network_integration/customer_phone_numbers/index.rst

     - Type
     - Value

-    id
-    country_code
-    phone_number
-    primary_url
-    requested_destination_name
-    acknowledged_at
-    created_at
-    updated_at
-    ignored_at
-    notified_at

   * - id
     - integer (read-only)
     - The internal Invoca id of the Destination.

-  * - country_code
-    - string
-    - Country code of the phone number of the Destination.

   * - phone_number
     - string